mixxxdj/proposals/proposals/2024-05-23_controller_engine_v2.md

 containing at least a manifest file named `manifest.xxx` (where `.xxx` is the language-specific file extension (eg. `.xml`, `.yml`, `.json`, etc)).
 Additionally, `res/controllers/lib` contains shared modules that can be used by multiple mappings (such as componentsJS).
+Mapping folders may be zipped during export (see considerations regarding shared modules) for the users convenience.

 ### Manifest